Language exposure for deaf children: Critical period for deaf and hard of hearing children

+Language Milestones

+Language development milestones have been established in some states to enshrine legislative support for child development through language exposure.
+In California, SB 210 outlines goals for the first five years of a child's life, focusing on receptive language, vocabulary, and expressive language.
+Similarly, Montana Code §52-2-904 also outlines specific language milestones for deaf and hard of hearing children, with examples in both ASL and spoken english.

+Early Hearing Detection and Intervention (EHDI)

+Efforts to ensure that children with hearing differences are identified early in infancy and before the end of the critical period for deaf and hard of hearing children include the HRSA-funded Early Hearing Detection and Intervention (EHDI).
+EDHI programs in the United States are divided into states and territories, and aim to screen, provide diagnoses, develop family support systems, and coordinate services for deaf and hard of hearing children to achieve language milestones.
+Data is collected from EHDI programs to assess the success of screening and intervention programs in the hopes of optimizing care for deaf and hard of hearing children.

 Later language ability

-There has been additional research done about fluent sign language users and their ability to pick up spoken language later in life.
+There has been additional research on fluent sign language users and their ability to pick up spoken language later in life.
 Sign language establishes an equally solid foundation in general language abilities as does a spoken language, whether it be reading, learning a second language, or basic linguistic skills, as long as it is learned in the critical period of language acquisition.

 Additionally, research shows that children who learn a sign language alongside a spoken language during their critical period of language acquisition develop comparably to bilingual children learning two spoken languages.

-Benefits of Language Exposure
+Benefits of language exposure

-Sign languages such as American Sign Language, have been recognized as an official language after research that started in the 1960s.
+Sign languages such as American Sign Language have been recognized as official languages after research that started in the 1960s.
 The research proved that signed languages are real languages with complex structure, syntax, and grammar just like that of spoken languages.
 Furthermore, they both make use of the same regions in the left hemisphere of the brain for planning and processing language.

 Both deaf children and hearing children with proper language exposure and education have normal cognitive developments.
 In fact, deaf children and hearing children have similar language milestones and timelines.
-According to the language development and milestone sources, babies that can hear who are exposed to language will typically start to babble (e.g., ma-ma, da-da) between the ages of 6 to 12 months.
+According to the language development and milestone sources, babies that can hear who are exposed to language will typically start to babble (e.g., ma-ma, da-da) between the ages of six and twelve months.
 Similarly, deaf babies that are exposed to a signed language will start to "babble" with their hands by using organized and repetitive elements of their signed language.

 Deaf, hard of hearing, and hearing children have equal potential to develop typical cognitive abilities; deafness does not directly cause any cognitive impairments nor language delays.
 However, deaf and hard of hearing children are at much higher risk for having inadequate exposure to language during their critical periods which can in turn cause cognitive and language delays.